octospacc/staticoso-docs/Pages/index.md

 - `Templates/`: Contains base HTML pages to be used as templates for compiling all the pages.
 - `StaticParts/`: Contains HTML snippets that can be included statically in HTML templates.
 - `DynamicParts/`: Contains HTML snippets that can be included dynamically, via configuration flags, in HTML templates.
 - `Site.ini`: Specifies some configuration flags.
+CLI arguments can often be used as an alternative to this file.

 ## Configuration Flags